Azad Ali

-Azad Ali is a British Muslim activist and a spokesman for the Islamic Forum of Europe.
-He was founding chair of the Muslim Safety Forum, is Vice-Chair of Unite Against Fascism (UAF), and former director of engagement at Muslim Engagement and Development (MEND).
-He has also been employed as an IT worker and civil servant for the Treasury.
+Azad Ali is a British Muslim activist, civil servant for the HM Treasury, and a spokesman for the Islamic Forum of Europe.
+He variously served as the founding chair of the Muslim Safety Forum, as Vice-Chair of Unite Against Fascism (UAF), and as the director of engagement at Muslim Engagement and Development (MEND).

 Islamic Forum of Europe

 Ali was community affairs co-ordinator for the Islamic Forum of Europe, an offshoot of the Islamist group Jamaat-e-Islami.
 According to fascism and anti-fascism specialist Nigel Copsey of Teesside University, this brought Unite Against Fascism into disrepute as a group unconcerned with Islamic extremism.

 Muslim Safety Forum

 Ali was founding-chairman of the Muslim Safety Forum from 2006.
 While in that post, he became a "key member" of the Metropolitan Police's 'Communities Together Strategic Group', chaired by Deputy Assistant Commissioner Rose Fitzpatrick, which met fortnightly to "oversee and review community reassurance and engagement measures" involving the Muslim community.
 Ali was also a member of the Kratos Review Group, to examine the Met's response to suicide bombings.

 Ali left the post of chairman in 2008, then resigned entirely from MSF in 2009 after publicity over his comments.
 In July 2010, he was reinstated as MSF's chairman.